-Maternal and Family Health program (MFH) assesses, monitors, and improves the health and well-being of all mothers, infants, and children.
-We also assist children and youth with special health care needs, by strengthening the personal care and public health systems to assure access to quality comprehensive healthcare.
-These services are community-based, family-centered and culturally appropriate.
+Maternal and Child Health (MCH)- Assesses, monitors, and improves the health and well-being of mothers, infants, children, and adolescents.
+MCH does this by strengthening the personal care and public health systems to assure access to quality comprehensive healthcare.
+These services are community based, family centered and culturally appropriate.

 Call 577-9778 to schedule an appointment or for more information.

-When attending your first Best Beginnings appointment, please bring the following:
+When attending your Presumptive Eligibility appointment, please bring the following:

 For more information please visit: www.health.wyo.gov/familyhealth/bestbeginnings/index.html

 Nurse Family Partnership (NFP)

-Call 235-9340 and request to speak to one of our MFH nurses for more information.
+Call 577-9735 and request to speak to one of our MCH nurses for more information.

-NFP is a voluntary program for first time mothers that provides home visits by a Registered Nurse during pregnancy and throughout the first two years of their child’s life.
-We are dedicated to improving pregnancy outcomes, improving child health and development and improving the family’s economic self-sufficiency.
+NFP is a voluntary program for first time moms that provide home visits by a Registured Nurse during pregnancy and throughout the first two years of their child’s life.
+The three main goals are to:

 Children’s Special Health (CSH)

-Children’s Special Health (CSH) is a home visiting program for infants and children with special health care needs that require more than basic care.
+Children’s Special Health is a program for infants and children with special health care needs that require more than routine and basic care.
 CSH provides payment for specialty medical care and coordination of care for children with an approved condition and diagnosis.
-The Genetic and Endocrine Specialty Clinics are held here at the Casper-Natrona County Health Department and are overseen by CSH staff.
+The Genetic and Endocrine Specialty Clinics are held at Casper-Natrona County Health Department.

 For more information please visit www.health.wyo.gov/familyhealth/csh/index.html.

-Call 235-9340 and request to speak with one of our MFH nurses for information.
+Call 577-9778 and request to speak with one of our MCH nurses for information.

-The Welcome Home Program supports all new mothers with home and phone visits.
-Registered Nurses are available to assess and answer questions related to postpartum and newborn care and breastfeeding.
+The Welcome Home Program supports all new mothers with home and/or phone visits.
+Registered Nurses are available to assess and answer questions related to postpartum, newborn care and breastfeeding.
 Referrals to community resources are made as needed, and a gift is provided for the newborn.
-Up to three home visits are made by the RN to monitor growth and development.
+Our services are free of charge.